The Difference Between “Special Operations” and “Special Forces”

 To summarize, Special Operations Forces (SOF) is a generic term that you can use to refer to any and all special operations units.
 Special Forces is the title of a very specific unit, and is not a generic term for other units.
 If you don’t know what unit did something, refer to them as SOF or Special Operations.
 If you know for a fact that it was a unit from one of the seven Special Forces Groups, then refer to them as Special Forces.
 Simple enough… Right?

-This article originally appeared in The Havok Journal on 30 May 2015.
+This first appeared in The Havok Journal May 30, 2015.